Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 # Install the manager on AWS

+Before you begin, make sure you have the [prerequisites](/docs/install-ai-unlimited/#gs-prerequisties).

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
 You'll also use it to set up AI Unlimited.

 You'll use a CloudFormation template provided by Teradata to install the manager from the AWS Management Console.
 This deploys a server instance, with the manager running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).